belastingdienst/opr-paas/docs/overview/glossary.md

 ## SSH Secrets

 You can add SSH keys, which are a type of secret, to your Paas for ArgoCD to use so it can access a git repository.
-For example on a self-hosted Github or BitBucket instance.
+For example on a self-hosted GitHub or BitBucket instance.

 The SSH secrets must be encrypted with the public key corresponding to the